rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ## Controlling Transactions

 By default, Benerator performs one transaction per data set that is generated.
-When generating huge amounts of data, transaction overhead quickly becomes significant and you will want to insert several data set in a common transaction.
+When generating huge amounts of data, transaction overhead quickly becomes significant, and you will want to insert several data set in a common transaction.
 You can use the pageSize argument to configure the number of data elements per transaction.
 For most databases and tasks, pageSize="1000" is a reasonable setting: